 Whether you’re a theatre lover or hesitant about the arts, seeing a show on Broadway is a quintessential New York experience everyone should try at least once when visiting the city.

-If you want to be kept in the loop or need more information than what’s available on the airport monitors, this app is for you.
+As a savvy flyer, you want to be kept in the loop and get more information than what’s available on the airport monitors.

 Till next time, safe travels.

 Liked this post?
 Save it to your travel board on Pinterest!

 Hi Jen - great list.
 Have you heard of the wordoftravel app for planning / researching destinations and sharing tips?
 Might be one to add